 Along with a certified copy of your ID document or passport, you will need to submit a certified copy of your academic qualification to SAQA or the DHET, QCTO, or Umalusi for verification.
 You must state the embassy or country requesting the document along with the following information:

 - Requestor’s Embassy/ High Court / Consular name and address

 - ID number, contact number, email address, and contact person details

 For most people, degrees or diplomas are required, and so SAQA is the place to go.
 Once your academic qualifications are verified, they go to the Legalisation Section of the Department of International Relations and Cooperation (DIRCO) for the apostillisation process.
 Our services can handle everything, although it is easier if you do the SAQA process yourself.

-After your academic certificates have been verified and received by the Legalisation Section of DIRCO, they are either authenticated with an Apostille Certificate (if the country you are traveling to is a signatory of the Hague Convention) or an Authenticity Certificate (if the country you are traveling to is not a signatory of the Hague Convention).
+After your academic certificates have been verified and received by the Legalisation Section of DIRCO, they are either authenticated with an Apostille Certificate (if the country you are travelling to is a signatory of the Hague Convention) or an Authenticity Certificate (if the country you are travelling to is not a signatory of the Hague Convention).
 Once authenticated or apostillised, you can legally use your documents abroad.

 Need help with your academic qualifications?